bobcallaway/tac/organizational-structure-overview.md

 ### TODO

-* define and document the governance relationships for Alpha/Omega, GNU Toolchain Initiative, and SigStore (collectively, "SIFs")
+* define and document the governance relationships for affiliated initiatives: Alpha/Omega, GNU Toolchain Infrastructure
 * define **Contributors** in a consistent way, so that electorate membership can be consistently, and ideally procedurally, determined
 * define criteria for approving or disapproving the Charters of TAC-subordinate bodies